spring-projects/spring-boot/docs/howto.md

 [`WebMvcAutoConfiguration`](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/WebMvcAutoConfiguration.java?source=c)
 source code.

+## Switch off the Spring DispatcherServlet

+Spring Boot wants to serve all content from the root of your application "/" down.
+If you would rather map your own servlet to that URL you can do it, but of course you may lose some of the other Boot MVC features.
+To add your own servlet and map it to the root resource just declare a `@Bean` of type `Servlet` and give it the special bean name "dispatcherServlet".
+(You can also create a bean of a different type with that name if you want to switch it off and not replace it.)

+## Switch off the Default MVC Configuration

+The easiest way to take complete control over MVC configuration is to provide your own `@Configuration` with the `@EnableWebMvc` annotation.
+This will leave all MVC configuration in your hands.

 ## Change the HTTP Port

 In a standalone application the main HTTP port defaults to 8080, but